 Are there any signs of excessive wear or visible damage where they shouldn’t be?

-If you haven’t ridden through the winter, and especially if you keep your bike outside, you should check to ensure that an animal hasn’t made your engine its home—mice and squirrels in particular love to move into unused engine blocks and chew through wires.
+If you haven’t ridden through the winter, especially if you keep your bike outside, you should ensure that an animal hasn’t made your engine its home—mice and squirrels, in particular, love to move into unused engine blocks and chew through wires.

-A quick look can tell you a lot, especially if you know your motorcycle well.
+A quick maintenance check can tell you a lot, especially if you know your motorcycle well.

 Batteries get drained in the cold, harsh winter weather.
 Nothing kills the mood faster on the first nice day than dead batteries.

 Turn your key halfway to make sure that the headlights come on.
-If they don’t, then it’s time to attempt a trickle charge and hope you don’t need a new motorcycle battery.
+If they don’t, it’s time to attempt a trickle charge with a battery tender and hope you don’t need a new motorcycle battery.

 Does your brake light work?